osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/communities.md

 # Communities

 OCS Communities help industrial users share operational data with communities of other users, including external business partners, service providers, and analytics providers.
-Sharing data helps OCS users generate more value from their data.
+Sharing data can be costly, risky from a security standpoint, and difficult to manage.
+Using Communities, OCS users can generate more value from their data by sharing with business partners.

 For example, OCS users can use Communities in the following scenarios:

-- Sharing data with users such as contractors without bringing them inside your corporate firewall.
+- Sharing data with partners while avoiding any need to manage security for partners or bringing them inside your corporate firewall.
-- Avoiding unauthorized data sharing such as rogue spreadsheets being passed around
+- Sharing data with users without requiring them to be onsite.
+- Sharing data with users who do not have a PI System.
-- Sharing data with customers to assure them that they are getting the services they paid for.
+- Sharing data with customers to assure them that they are getting the services they requested.
-- Sharing data with other users without requiring them to be onsite.
+- Understanding who has access to which data and turning off access at any time.
+- Avoiding unauthorized data sharing.

 ## Basics of using Communities